What is Osteoporosis?

 The word osteoporosis translates to “porous bones”, which is an excellent answer to the question “what is osteoporosis?”
 Healthy bodies constantly produce new bone tissue to replace worn out material.
 However, when you suffer from osteoporosis, the rate of production slows down dramatically.
 This results in a spongey texture to the interior of the bone with increased fragility.
 There are a variety of factors that can put you at risk of this disease.

 There are lifestyle factors that can reduce your risk of developing osteoporosis.
 The most important are eliminating smoking and prioritizing a healthy diet.
 Consuming appropriate amounts of calcium and vitamin D can go a long way towards prevention.
-Individuals with eating disorders like anorexia or bulimia are more likely to be diagnosed with osteoporosis, and excessive alcohol consumption can play a role.
+Individuals with eating disorders like anorexia or bulimia are more likely to be diagnosed with osteoporosis, and excessive alcohol consumption can also be a risk.

-Certain medications may increase the likelihood of developing this disease, as can low levels of critical vitamins and minerals.
+Low levels of critical vitamins and minerals in your body may increase the likelihood of developing this disease, so make sure you ask your doctor about this.
 A sedentary lifestyle impacts the health of your bones, and years of inactivity may increase your risk of osteoporosis.
-Weight-bearing exercise encourages bone growth, and exercise focused on flexibility and balance, such as yoga, can reduce the risk of falls and subsequent bone fractures.
+Weight-bearing exercise encourages bone growth, and exercise focused on flexibility and balance, such as yoga, you can reduce the risk of falls and subsequent bone fractures.

 Some risk factors are outside your control.
 For example, scientific research indicates that genetics determine up to 75 percent of an individual’s bone density.
 That means if osteoporosis runs in your family, you are at higher risk of developing the disease yourself.
 Ethnicity is a factor in osteoporosis.
 The condition impacts people of Caucasian and Asian descent more frequently than other ethnic groups.